mvsanghvi/Lit-Review/Embryology+Somitogenesis/Hippo Pathway/YAP/YAP and TAZ in human Pluripotent stem cell self-renewal and differentiation.md

 		- SMAD, RUNX2, TBX5, and ERBB4
 - TEAD then stimulates cell proliferation, survival, migration, and antiapoptotic-related genes
 	- I.e. *CTGF, CYR61, and ITGB2*
-- Accumulation of YAP/TAZ in the nucleus under stiff surfaces such as Matrigel
+- YAP/TAZ accumulation in the nucleus under:
-	- Also collagen I
+	- Stiff surfaces such as Matrigel and collagen I
+	- Low density
-- Under soft surfaces YAP/TAZ stays in the cytoplasm
+- YAP/TAZ stays in the cytoplasm:
+	- Soft surfaces
+	- High density
+- YAP/TAZ nuclear accumulation is inhibited by Rho GTPases (Rho-associated kinase) inhibitor Y27632 and ML-7 (myosin light chain kinase inhibitor)
 ## YAP/TAZ signals can regulate hESC self-renewal and differentiation